SoftMoonWebWare/syncdir.php/README.md

 When "similar files" are found, click on the ▼ down-arrow to see them, the ▲ up-arrow to hide them.

-When using Windows, many times the OS tells PHP the filesize in KBs, MBs, etc., i.e. a “rounded estimate” instead of an exact number of bytes.
-This can flubber the “find similar files” algorithm a bit, and it may show you completely unrealted files.
-I want to be able to identify files that have had their names changed, even having been put into a different folder tree structure, and filesize is the only way without opening each file and comparing the contents (¡too much overhead!).
-Close is better than nothing or being way too slow.
-¡Filesystems should put checksums in the directory and return exact filesizes!

 When you are using Windows, files are already presented as sorted no matter what option you choose.
 Windows passes the sorted file order to PHP, but Linux does not.
 However, if you choose to override the "case insensitive" default for Windows and choose "case sensitive",